Community Generated Content

 Engineering students at George Fox create devices that help students prepare to meet the needs of local communities through using their specific skills and passions.

 Ralph Beebe has been teaching at George Fox since 1974 and is currently Professor Emeritus of History.
-Cherice Bock recieved her major in psychology from George Fox and her MDiv from Princeton Theological Seminary.
+Cherice Bock received her major in psychology from George Fox and her MDiv from Princeton Theological Seminary.

 This grandfather-granddaughter duo is currently co-teaching "War and Conscience in American History" at George Fox University, recognizing how their unique experiences can work together to help students learn the history and current-day implications of peacebuilding in times of conflict.